keu/docs/cloud/security.md

 ## Disaster Recovery

 While Astronomer Cloud Data Plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages, rest assured Astronomer can also help you recover from major region failures by restoring configuration and secrets from a secure and highly available data store.
-For more information, read about our [Disaster Recovery](disaster-recovery.md) capabilities.
+For more information, read [Disaster Recovery](disaster-recovery.md).

 ## Physical and Environment Security